KennyVilella/soil_dynamics_cpp/docs/relax.rst

 This soil relaxation process consists of two main steps:

-* Terrain relaxation, where unstable soil cells on the terrain are relaxed, potentially causing avalanches onto the bucket.
+* Terrain relaxation, where unstable soil cells on the terrain are relaxed, potentially causing avalanches onto the body.
-* Bucket soil relaxation, where unstable soil cells on the bucket are relaxed, potentially causing avalanches onto the terrain.
+* Body soil relaxation, where unstable soil cells on the body are relaxed, potentially causing avalanches onto the terrain.

 It is important to note that the relaxation of soil cells can sometimes trigger instability in neighbouring cells.
 As a result, the relaxation process needs to be repeated multiple times to achieve an equilibrium state.